 If you’re running macOS and have previously accepted an untrusted certificate, you may need to remove the certificate exemption from your Mac Keychain.

 To do so, go to Go > Utilities > Keychain Access: and then click the Finder icon.

 Select Certificates from the Category drop-down menu.
 Any certificates that aren’t trusted should display a red ‘X’ next to their names.
 To remove them, go to the top of the screen and select Edit, then Delete.

-- Why does Chrome say certificate is invalid?
+Why does Chrome say the certificate is invalid?

 Chrome will display an error if the SSL certificate is not correctly installed.
 The website administrator must properly install the SSL certificate into the web server in order to resolve this problem.

-- How do I access a website with invalid certificate?
+How do I access a website with an invalid certificate?

 It is dangerous to visit a website with expired certifications.
 To access it, you must first provide authorization to your computer, which will then run everything on the webpage automatically.
 If the page contains any potentially hazardous content, it will be presented alongside the rest of the data.